dmlc/dgl/examples/pytorch/TAHIN/readme.md

 Example implementor
 ----------------------
-This example was implemented by [KounianhuaDu](https://github.com/KounianhuaDu) at the AWS Shanghai AI Lab.
+This example was implemented by [KounianhuaDu](https://github.com/KounianhuaDu) during her software development intern time at the AWS Shanghai AI Lab.

 Dependencies
 ----------------------